Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ○ Total Time
 ○ Requests Waterfall

-And on the next graphic you can see the relationship of one Touchpoint, to a particular Step, on this example; "Order Tracking #".
+And on the next graphic you can see the relationship of one Touchpoint of the SYN type, to a particular Step, on this example; "Order Tracking #".

 ![image](screenshots/syn_step.png)